erwa55/flex-news-nlp/README.md

 ```

-Finally import the workflow definition and the script inside the FLex folder.
+Finally import the workflow definition and the script inside the Flex folder.